igaozp/hdp/README.md

 TL;DR: ***Use UDP or TCP***

 > [!TIP]
-> If you're further interested, the good folks at Hacker News are discussed this document and had a lot of insights.
+> If you're further interested, the good folks at Hacker News discussed this document and had a lot of insights.
 [Checkout the discussion here](https://news.ycombinator.com/item?id=43169103)

 # Update (2025-03-01): What if we tried IPv6?